publiish/docs/docs/intro.md

 3. **Private Gateways:** Access to stored content is restricted via private gateways that authenticate requests and serve data only to approved users.
 4. **Content Addressing with Permissions:** CIDs remain verifiable on the blockchain, but access is regulated based on ownership and authentication protocols.

-## Private IPFS in Publiish - PantherStorage
+## Private IPFS in Publiish - Publiish
-Publiish - PantherStorage Network leverages Private IPFS to offer:
+Publiish - Publiish Network leverages Private IPFS to offer:
 - **Secure file storage for any data**
 - **Decentralized storage without exposure to public nodes**
 - **Fully encrypted storage with custom access policies**

-By implementing Private IPFS, **Publiish - PantherStorage** provides a next-generation, privacy-focused decentralized storage solution tailored for creators, businesses, and web3 powered applications.
+By implementing Private IPFS, **Publiish** provides a next generation, privacy focused decentralized storage solution tailored for creators, businesses, and web3 powered applications.

 ### IPFS Cluster Network Setup Guide

-This guide outlines the steps to add a new IPFS node and cluster node to an existing PantherStorage IPFS cluster network.
+This guide outlines the steps to add a new IPFS node and cluster node to an existing Publiish IPFS cluster network.

 ### 1. Install Docker Compose on Ubuntu (Debian-based Linux OS)